michaeldmoore/michaeldmoore-multistat-panel/README.md

 The Grafana-standard Metrics tab allows the user to specify a query, to be issued each time the panel is refreshed.

 This area is under continued active development.
 Currently, Multistat only supports **Table** data queries.
 Each row returned will be displayed as a bar, auto-sized to use the available space.
-The panel does nt provide scroll bars, so any query returning more rows than can comfortably fit in the alloted panel area will be unreadable.
+The panel does not provide scroll bars, so any query returning more rows than can comfortably fit in the allotted panel area will be unreadable.

-Table Queries
+**Table Queries**

 Multistat queries are expected to be something along the lines of ''Get the working pressure of all steam boilers in building 5'' or ''Get the temperature of the 10 hottest cities in the US'' etc.  Anything that can be re-queried efficiently and returns a list of results containing - at minimum - a Label (e.g. Boiler ID or City Name) and a value (e.g. the pressure or temperature).
 Optionally, Multistat takes advantage of a DateTime field, if present, which can be displayed alongside the panel title as an indicator as to the last time the data was updated.
 More details on this below.